-- (a) Termination of Award to Extent Not Assumed in Corporate Transaction.
+(a) Termination of Award to Extent Not Assumed in Corporate Transaction.
 Effective upon the consummation of a Corporate Transaction, all outstanding Awards under the Plan shall terminate.
-However, all such Awards shall not terminate to the extent they are Assumed in connection with the Corporate Transaction. - (b) Acceleration of Award Upon Corporate Transaction.
+However, all such Awards shall not terminate to the extent they are Assumed in connection with the Corporate Transaction.

+(b) Acceleration of Award Upon Corporate Transaction.
 The Administrator shall have the authority, exercisable either in advance of any actual or anticipated Corporate Transaction or at the time of an actual Corporate Transaction, and exercisable at the time of the grant of an Award under the Plan or any time while an Award remains outstanding, to provide for the full or partial automatic vesting and exercisability of one or more outstanding unvested Awards under the Plan and the release from restrictions on transfer and repurchase or forfeiture rights of such Awards in connection with a Corporate Transaction on such terms and conditions as the Administrator may specify.
-The Administrator also shall have the authority to condition any such Award vesting and exercisability or release from such limitations upon the subsequent termination of the Continuous Service of the Grantee within a specified period following the effective date of the Corporate Transaction.
+The Administrator also shall have the authority to condition any such Award vesting and exercisability or release from such limitations upon the subsequent termination of the Corporate Transaction.
 The Administrator may provide that any Awards so vested or released from such limitations in connection with a Corporate Transaction shall remain fully exercisable until the expiration or sooner termination of the Award.